 Get immediate access to the information needed most in the event of a sexual assault — quickly, confidentially and free.
 An invaluable tool for any DC college student.
 Click one of the links below or search "U ASK DC" on the iTunes App Store or Google Play Store.
 Visit the website for more information.

 Sexual harassment and any other form of discrimination based upon gender is prohibited under Title IX of the Education Amendments of 1972.
 The University does not discriminate on the basis of gender in the education programs or activities it operates.
 The requirement not to discriminate in Catholic University's programs and activities extends to employees and students.
-Inquiries concerning the application of Title IX may be referred to the Title IX coordinator at TitleIX-Coord@cua.edu or 202-319-6594 or Leahy Hall, room 170.
+Inquiries concerning the application of Title IX may be referred to the Lisa Wood, the Title IX coordinator, at TitleIX-Coord@cua.edu or 202-319-6594 or Leahy Hall, room 170.